wyjxx/GeoMindMap/README.md

 Strategy Switch

 ## **Cross-Model Benchmarking**
-Evaluates OpenAI o4-mini, Gemini 2.5 Pro, Claude Sonnet 4 on dataset of 86 smartphone photos.
+Evaluates OpenAI o4-mini, Gemini 2.5 Pro, Claude Sonnet 4 on dataset of 86 smartphone photos (This repository is currently simplified for demo use and contains 10 photos of them).

 All achieve ~city-level accuracy